What is the Bible About? Biblical Theology in Genesis

 You might be thinking, well, this is rather hopeless.
 Genesis 3:22-24, on the other hand, doesn’t leave Adam and Even without hope.
 Instead, God drives them out of the Garden of Eden and away from the Tree of Life.
 Why?
 The Tree of Life would have provided them everlasting life, and now that sin had entered the world, God, by His mercy, kept them from living eternally in their fallenness.

-In the next blog, we will turn to the outworking of redemption, God’s answer to the problem of sin, and the final hope we have when we place our trust in Jesus.
+In the next blog, we will discuss the outworking of redemption, God’s answer to the problem of sin, and our final hope when we trust in Jesus.

 Resources I recommend on Understanding the plan of God in Redemption